ShipFail/consensus-oracle/PRD.md

+# Product Requirements Document (PRD)

-# Project PRD: Thoth — Golden Truth from Cross‑Model Agreement
+## Thoth — Golden Truth from Cross‑Model Agreement

-> A web app that asks multiple frontier AI models the same question, treats each model's highest‑confidence answer as its vote, and when they agree, returns a **single golden truth answer plus a confidence signal** that people and agents can rely on as today's best practical source of truth.
+> A web app that asks multiple frontier AI models the same question, treats each model’s answer as its vote, and when they strongly agree, returns a **single golden truth answer plus a confidence signal** that people can rely on as today’s best practical source of truth.

 ---